What is SIEM? Security Information & Event Management 101

 Here’s an example.
 Someone is copying thousands of files from your server.
 A SIEM could:

 - Identify.
-The program knows what routine file copying looks like, so this unusual behavior causes alarm.
+The program knows what routine file copying looks like, so this unusual behaviour causes alarm.

 - Log.
 The SIEM keeps track of the problem, when it started, and everything it will do next to make the issue stop.